georgebarker/ios-crypto-websocket-client/README.md

 - [ ] List search (Swipe down to reveal search, like in the iOS settings app)
 - [ ] Filtering and sorting
 - [ ] Last updated timestamp
+- [ ] Use the WebSocket server over wss (WebSocket Secure) and remove the exception for non-secure on localhost in Info.plist

 ## Screenshots
 ### List view with test data